-Culture, collecting and comment from Folkestone and East Kent
+Culture, collecting and comment from Dover and East Kent

 At that time the mud and sand banks were intended as a means of stopping sailing ships that would float off at high tide and be moored in the deeper water by the harbour walls.
 This was regulated by using the sluice gates, to keep the parts of the harbour fee from mud and sand in the areas where navigation was needed at low tide.
 Were all the harbour to have been deep it would have been no use as a harbour of refuge during storms, no brakes on a sailing ship!
 This link should take you to a plan of the harbour (1790s) showing the sluices in greater detail, a lot more cleaver than expensive dredging.

 Thanks for the clarification Michael.
 A bit like the lorry runaway trap on the hill going down in to Dover - something vaguely appealing about the idea of a sailing ship coming in to harbour too quickly, and the Captain - Keanu Reeves (star of Speed 4 - The Sailing Years) shouting "no brakes, no brakes, head for the sand".
 It makes sense now, us landlubbers need things explaining now and again - I just thought sand was the mortal enemy of harbours, but clearly that's a more recent thing... your years in a Mirror dinghy were'nt wasted, were they?

 So if dredging is expensive yet sluices are a better idea is there a good reason why we don't use them? (is that asking too much?)